IPAL Research Themes

 Participants

-Kuldeep S. Meel (NUS), Jin Song Dong (NUS-SoC), Reza Shokri (NUS-SoC), Blaise Genest (CNRS), Joao Marques-Silva (ANITI), Nicholas Asher (CNRS), Leila Amgoud (CNRS), Jean Michel Loubes (Univ.
-Toulouse), Hwee Kuan LEE (ASTAR)
+Kuldeep S. Meel (NUS), Jin Song Dong (NUS-SoC), Reza Shokri (NUS-SoC), Leila Amgoud (CNRS)

-Theme 2: AI & HCI (Man-Machine Symbiosis)
+Theme 2: AI & HCI (Augmented Human, Augmented Cognition)

 This theme deals with new HCI paradigms that integrate AI techniques, or AI techniques that involve human-in-the-loop interactions.